ChuckJonas/trans4m/README.md

 A typed library for transforming properties from one object onto another.
 Built to help with the transform step of Extract-Transform-Load.

+The primarily goal of this library is to maximize readability and reduce state via a declarative API.

 ## Install

 `npm -i trans4m`